Spartronics4915/2019-DeepSpace/DriveTuning.md

 Here's a simple procedure for obtaining an estimate of these constants:

 * Build an autonomous routine that drives straight and slowly increases the voltage request.
-A range from 0 to .5 (or event .25) should suffice to capture the data we require.
+A range from 0 to .5 (or even .25) should suffice to capture the data we require.
 In TalonSRX terms this means running in "PctVbus" (open loop) mode and slowly increasing the PctOutput value.
 The process of ramping output should take place over, say, 10 seconds and so we could